-For download Docker on mac, please use this link Docker Community Edition (CE) to install the stable version of docker.
+To download Docker on mac, please use this link Docker Community Edition (CE) to install the stable version of docker.
 The Docker for Mac install package includes everything you need to run Docker on a Mac.
-This topic describes pre-install considerations, and how to download and install Docker for Mac.
+This topic describes pre-install considerations and how to download and install Docker for Mac.

-Now, after installation, Double-click Docker.dmg to open the installer, then drag Moby, the whale to the Applications folder.
+After installation, Double-click Docker.dmg to open the installer, then drag Moby, the whale, to the Applications folder.

 My version is: Docker version 18.03.0-ce, build 0520e24